yegor256/blog/_posts/2017/may/2017-05-02-remote-slaves.md

 but their results will keep coming to the project, without any web cameras or Slack channels.

-It's no surprise that many big companies have already decided to stop this telecommuning nonsense and put their slaves back behind closed doors; take [Google](http://www.tbray.org/ongoing/When/201x/2014/02/19/Leaving-Google), [Yahoo](http://money.cnn.com/2013/02/25/technology/yahoo-work-from-home/index.html?iid=EL), and
+It's no surprise that many big companies have already decided to stop this telecommuting nonsense and put their slaves back behind closed doors; take [Google](http://www.tbray.org/ongoing/When/201x/2014/02/19/Leaving-Google), [Yahoo](http://money.cnn.com/2013/02/25/technology/yahoo-work-from-home/index.html?iid=EL), and